Putting Flesh on the Bones: cataloguing and digitising the Calvin Wells Archive

 The Bone Collector, by Maev Kennedy, the Guardian, 11 August 2017, article about the project, with particular emphasis on some of the quirkier objects in the archive.

-Interview with Project Archivist James Neill on BCB radio (link currently broken, July 2018).
+Interview with Project Archivist James Neill on BCB radio.
+Not currently available online.

 University of Bradford given £140,000 grant to record work of top scientist Calvin Wells, by Chris Young.
 Telegraph and Argus, 15 August 2017.